eadmaster/pcrown/script/readme.md

     └── ...  # other files are unused
 ```

-All text files are Shift-JIS encoded, with the exception of `items*.txt`.
+All text files are Shift-JIS encoded, with the exception of `items_*.txt`.
+If the Japanese text is not displaying correctly, force the Shift-JIS encoding in your text editor and reload (encoding auto-detection fails is some cases, even on the Github frontend).

 Currently these two events have size restrictions due to bugs: